Michael Collie: Personal life

 Michael Collie went to school in Sheffield in South Yorkshire.
-He lives near Pershore, Worcestershire.
+He lives near Cheltenham, Gloucestershire.
 He studied Drama and Theatre Arts at the University of Birmingham in the early 1980s.
 He now has 4 children; Charlotte, Emily, Brittany and Heidi.

 He is an Ambassador for Girlguiding UK in Birmingham and also Patron of two charities: Side by Side Theatre Company (Stourbridge) and Wings, both charities for people with learning or development difficulties.
 He is a vice-president of the Gentlemen Songsters Male Voice Choir, a local Patron of Fairtrade and in 2011 was made Honorary Colonel of the Warwickshire and West Midlands (South Sector) Army Cadet Force.
 Michael Collie was awarded the TD in 2005 and the VRSM in 2015.